1. Ada

 • Stomach bug typically only causes gastrointestinal symptoms

 If you suspect you have COVID-19 or a stomach bug, take precautions to prevent the spread of the illness.
 If you have COVID, isolate yourself from others to avoid further virus transmission.
-If you have a stomach bug, practice good hygiene by washing your hands regularly, this should be a preventive measure for COVID.
+If you have a stomach bug, practice good hygiene by washing your hands regularly.
+This should be a preventive measure for COVID.
 If you are unsure whether you have COVID-19 or a stomach bug, consult your doctor for proper diagnosis and treatment.

 What to do if you have COVID-19 diarrhea?

 For most people without underlying health issues, diarrhea related to COVID doesn’t require treatment, and the symptoms clear on their own.
-However, there are some home common remedies for diarrhea that you can take to alleviate discomfort: 10
+However, there are some common home remedies for diarrhea that you can take to alleviate discomfort: 10

 1. Increase fluid intake.
 Diarrhea can lead to dehydration, so it’s essential to drink plenty of fluids, such as water, clear broths, or an electrolyte solution like Pedialyte.